“..generating electricity from solar was a smart investment as well as a green one”

 October 2012

-The decision to purchase a solar power system was driven by a desire to minimize G-MW’s carbon footprint and to achieve its corporate sustainability objectives.
+The decision to purchase a solar power system was driven by a desire to minimise G-MW’s carbon footprint and to achieve its corporate sustainability objectives.

-Not for profit GV Community Energy stepped in to provide G-MW with an independent assessment of Energy Matters’ proposed ground mounted solar solution, ensuring the size and quality of the system would suit their needs.
+Not-for-profit GV Community Energy stepped in to provide G-MW with an independent assessment of Energy Matters’ proposed ground-mounted solar solution, ensuring the system’s size and quality would meet their needs.

 Since G-MW wanted to feed as little electricity back into the grid as possible, Energy Matters sized the system to suit the facility’s energy consumption.

-The payback time of the system should be just over 5 years, based on the retail rate of electricity and inflation.
+The system’s payback time should be just over 5 years, based on the retail electricity rate and inflation.

-The estimate annual output of this system is 33,500kWh; enough to power over 5 average Australian homes.
-The system will avoid 41 tonnes of carbon emissions each year.
+The estimated annual output of this system is 33,500kWh; enough to power over 5 average Australian homes.
+The system will avoid 42 tonnes of carbon emissions each year.

-Considering a commercial scale solar project?
-Contact us today and we can begin to build your system together.
+Considering a commercial–scale solar project?
+Contact us today, and we can begin to build your New South Wales solar system together.